-- This unsecured debt obligation must be purchased in accordance with the investment policies and procedures adopted by the State Investment Board.
-Corporate notes must be rated at least weak single A (A-) or better by all the major rating agencies that rate the note at the time of purchase for inclusion in the corporate note portfolio. - The maturity must not exceed 5 years and the maximum duration of the corporate note portfolio cannot exceed 3 years. - The percentage of corporate notes that may be purchased from any single issuer rated AA- or better by all major rating agencies that rate the note is 3% of the assets of the total portfolio. - The percentage of corporate notes that may be purchased from any single issuer rated in the broad single A (A-) category from all the major rating agencies that rate the security is 2% of the total portfolio. - The individual country limit of non-U.S. and non-Canadian exposure is 2% of the total portfolio.
+- Corporate Notes must be purchased on the secondary market and may not be purchased directly from the issuer. - This unsecured debt obligation must be purchased in accordance with the investment policies and procedures adopted by the State Investment Board.
+Corporate notes must be rated at least weak single A (A-) or better by all the major rating agencies that rate the note at the time of purchase for inclusion in the corporate note portfolio. - The maturity must not exceed 5 years and the maximum duration of the corporate note portfolio cannot exceed 3 years. - The percentage of corporate notes that may be purchased from any single issuer rated AA- or better by all major rating agencies that rate the note is 3% of the assets of the total portfolio. - The percentage of corporate notes that may be purchased from any single issuer

+- rated in the broad single A (A-) category from all the major rating agencies that rate the security is 2% of the total portfolio. - The individual country limit of non-U.S. and non-Canadian exposure is 2% of the total portfolio.
 The exposure is determined by the country of domicile of the issuers of portfolio securities.